Free EARA event on openness in animal research in Spain, this October

 Following the presentations, moderated by Cristina Márquez, Neuroscientist, of CSIC-UMH, there will be a panel discussion followed by a drinks reception.

-Kirk Leech, Executive Director, European Animal Research Association
+Speakers: Kirk Leech, Executive Director, European Animal Research Association

 Kirk is Executive Director of EARA, a communications and advocacy organisation whose mission is to uphold the interests of biomedical, and other life sciences, research and healthcare development across Europe.
 Previously Kirk worked for the Association of the British Pharmaceutical Industry and Understanding Animal Research, the UK’s leading advocacy group on the use of animals in medical research.